Pouja/configuring-esm/docs/blog.md

 ```
 You can play around with in [the example repository](https://github.com/Pouja/configuring-esm/blob/main/barrel-file/src/handlers/on-ssm-event.ts).

-> Depending on your bundler you might get different results!
+Depending on your bundler you might get different results!
 Analyze the bundle.
+For example [@rollup/plugin-dynamic-imports-vars](https://www.npmjs.com/package/@rollup/plugin-dynamic-import-vars) has different ways it variable imports.

 ## Proper Imports
 Even when using CommonJS you can reduce your bundle size by looking at the import statements